 With our proprietary tool, MarketingCloudFX, we can use big data to predict how your content will rank, what keywords will deliver, and so much more.

-Big data analytics tools for your marketing strategy
+Big data tools

 As we mentioned, big data in marketing is crucial to a great campaign — especially when you use more than one strategy.
 It can be difficult to keep track of marketing metrics from one strategy, like search engine optimization (SEO), but throw something like pay-per-click (PPC) advertising into the mix and it’s essential to use a big data tool.
 WebFX offers proprietary big data management tools that can help you create the best marketing strategy possible.